RIG SAP S/4HANA 2020 Upgrade Document and key considerations

 Silent Data Migration is a data conversion technology used in S/4HANA upgrades and conversions as of target release S/4HANA 1909 that allows migrating application data (required due to changes in data structures) during uptime, therefore duration of the downtime can be reduced.

-This infrastructure is already being used by our nZDM (near-Zero Downtime Maintenance) approach and is also one of the main features used by ZDO (Zero Downtime Maintenance, currently in pilot phase).
+This infrastructure is already being used by our nZDM (near-Zero Downtime Maintenance) approach and is also one of the main features used by ZDO (Zero Downtime Maintenance).

 We highly recommend you getting familiar with this feature since it will become more and more relevant for future SAP S/4HANA maintenances.
 Here you will find a good starting point: